gabyx/CudaFramework/README.md

 The descriptions of these variants are consistent with the master thesis (and hopefully also the paper).
 A GPU variant class (e.g. ``JorProxGPUVariant``, ``SorProxGPUVariant``) has a ``initializeTestProblem()`` function which fills the iteration matrices with random values (keeping the problem size fixed!).
 They also have ``runGPUProfile()`` and ``runGPUPlain()`` functions which run the specified variant id (e.g variant 1 of ``SorProxGPUVariant`` in the example above) with or without timing information.

-To get at the bottom of the source code, that means to the prox iteration variants, consider the kernels A and B of all variants in ``SorProxGPUVariant`` (see ``runKernel()`` function).
+To get at the bottom of the source code, that means to the actual code of the prox iteration, consider the kernels A and B of all variants in ``SorProxGPUVariant`` (see ``runKernel()`` function).
 This variant is described in the paper in detail.
 Kernels A and B are launched sequentially over the iteration matrix ``T_dev`` as shown in the following:
 ```C
     for(m_nIterGPU=0; m_nIterGPU< m_nMaxIterations ; m_nIterGPU++){